pyglet/pyglet/doc/programming_guide/media.rst

 Pulse
 ^^^^^

-Pulseaudio has become the standard Linux audio implementation over the past few years, and is installed by default with most modern Linux distributions.
+Pulseaudio can also be used directly on Linux, and is installed by default with most modern Linux distributions.
 Pulseaudio does not support positional audio, and is limited to stereo.
 It is recommended to use OpenAL if positional audio is required.

 .. [#openalf] OpenAL is not installed by default on Windows, nor in many Linux
     distributions.
 It can be downloaded separately from your audio device